ericspod/X4DF/README.md

  * `sep` (optional) - separator character between elements in `ASCII` format, default is `,`

 Array type is specified using the format `[><=]('uint','int','float')('8','16','32','64')` which states endianness, base type, and size.
-For example, an unsigned little endian 16-bit number has type `<uint16`.
+For example, an unsigned little endian 16-bit integer has type `<uint16`.
 Endianness is meaningful for binary representation only, where `<` is little endian, `>` is big endian, and `=` is current platform endianness (the default).
 The base types are respectively unsigned integer, signed integer, and floating point.
 The size is in bits and can be combined with any base type except for `float8`.